vvoland/UnityEngineAnalyzer/readme.md

 1. Open a Command Prompt or Powershell Window
 1. Run `Linty.CLI.exe <project path>`
 1. Observe the analysis results
-1. (Optional) In the same location as the project file are `report.json` and `UnityReport.html` files containig the results of the analysis
+1. (Optional) In the same location as the project file are `report.json` and `UnityReport.html` files containing the results of the analysis
     * Use command `-e customexporter exporter2 ...` to load custom exporters
 1. (Optional) configuration file path.
     * Use command `-c configureFilePath.json` to load custom configurations